jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 # Let’s start with an example

-We like to implement UI that displays posts from API and allows sending new.
+We would like to implement UI that displays posts from API and allows sending new ones.
-Our UI need a RecyclerView for displaying the posts, a button, and a text field so a user is able to post to the server.
+Our UI need a RecyclerView for displaying the posts, a button, and a text field, so a user is able to post to the server.

-At the starting point, you have two classes that represent API responses:
+Firstly, you have two classes that represent API responses:

 * `ApiError` — represents some errors from API,
 * `Post` — represents post that needs to be added to the server.